miqueasmd/miqueasmd/README.md

 ---

 ## 📈 Goals for 2025
-- Complete Ironhack's Data Analysis (Big Data) course.
+- Complete Ironhack's Data Analysis and Machine Learning course.
-- Obtain a position in a remote data analyst role, ideally with an international team.
+- Obtain a remote data analyst position, ideally with an international team.

 ---